axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

      | Results include only records where the date in the column is after the date in the filter.
  * - Current
    - | Valid for a column that contains dates.
 Select Year, Month or Week.
-     | Results include only records where the date in the column falls within the selected range specified in the filter.
+     | Results include only records where the date in the column falls within the range specified in the filter.
-     | Specifically, it will be from the first day of the current year/month/week to the end of the last day of the current year/month/week.
+     | Specifically, it will be from the first day of the current year/month/week to the end of the last day of the current
+     | year/month/week.
      |
      | *Example*: Find all cases that were created in the current month.
      | :bdg-dark-line:`Created Date` :bdg-dark-line:`Current` :bdg-dark-line:`Month`
      |
      | *Explanation*: Assuming today is ``2/27/2024 11:41:28``, the query will retrieve cases where the Created Date falls
-     | within the period from ``2/1/2022 00:00:00`` to ``2/29/2024 23:59:59``.
+     | within the period from ``2/1/2024 00:00:00`` to ``2/29/2024 23:59:59``.
  * - Within the last
    - | Valid for a column that contains dates.
 Specify a single value then select Year(s), Month(s), Week(s) or Day(s).
-     | Results include only records where the date in the column falls within the selected range specified in the filter.
+     | Results include only records where the date in the column falls within the range specified in the filter.
      | Specifically, it will be from the beginning of the first day of the last <input_value> year(s)/month(s)/week(s)
      | to the present moment.
      |